IgnisDa/ryot/docs/guides/importing.md

   and I don't think it would be worth implementing.
 - Items that have been "check(ed) in" will not be imported.

+### Steps

+- Login to your Trakt account and go to the settings page.
+- If your account is set to private, uncheck the box next to it.
+You can revert this change once the import is complete.
+- If you have any lists that are private, you need to change them to public.
+  Otherwise they will not be imported.
+- Find your profile slug.
+This is usually your username.
+You can find it by going to your profile page, and checking the URL.
+- Enter this username in the input.

 ## Movary

 All movies can be imported from [Movary](https://movary.org) along with